Performance Breakdown

 - Dyson Gen5 Detect unit

 Surprisingly, the Gen5 Detect has fewer tools than the V15 Detect.
-It only has three above-floors tools (torque screw, combination tool, and two-in-one crevice/brush tool).
+It only has three above-floor tools (torque screw, combination tool, and two-in-one crevice/brush tool).

 It doesn’t have the stiff-bristled or soft-bristled one available in the V15 Detect, so it’s somewhat disappointing, given its premium cost.

-Nonetheless, these tools are highly efficient at picking up different debris types, especially hair on various surfaces.
+Nonetheless, these tools are highly efficient at picking up various debris types, especially hair, on different surfaces.

 How Long Does the Gen5 Detect Run?